-Port (vinho do Porto), the famous fortified wine or vinho generoso (“generous wine”), is produced from grapes grown in the vineyards of the Douro valley and mostly stored in huge wine lodges at Vila Nova de Gaia, facing Porto across the Rio Douro.
-You can visit these for tours and free tastings for all the details.
+Port (vinho do Porto), the famous fortified wine or vinho generoso (“generous wine”), is produced from grapes grown in the vineyards of the Douro valley and mostly stored in huge wine-lodges at Vila Nova de Gaia, facing Porto across the Rio Douro.
+You can visit these for tours and free tastings.

-Domestic brandy and gin are fairly unsophisticated and frighteningly cheap.
+Domestic brandy (the best is maciera) and gin are fairly unsophisticated and frighteningly cheap.
 Be warned that the typical Portuguese measure of spirits involves the waiter or bartender pouring from the bottle until you beg them to stop.
 Order by name if you’d like an international brand that you’ve heard of.

 Local firewaters – generically known as aguardente – include bagaço (made from distilled grape husks), aguardente de figo (from figs), ginginha (from cherries), brandymel (a honey brandy) and the very strange Licor Beirão (a kind of cognac with herbs).
-In the Algarve, the best-known firewaters are medronho, made from the strawberry tree and which tastes a bit like schnapps, and amarginha, made from almonds.
+In the Algarve, the best-known firewaters are brandy mel, made from the strawberry tree and which tastes a bit like schnapps, and amêndoa amarga, made from almonds.

 Portugal’s main beer (cerveja) brands, found nationwide, are Sagres and Super Bock, and you’ll also see Cristal and Cintra, not that there’s much to distinguish any of them.
 The standard beer in Portugal is a typical European-style lager (around five percent strength), but the main brands also offer a preta (black) beer – a kind of slightly fizzy lager-stout – as well as wheat, fruit-flavoured and non-alcoholic versions, none particularly successful.
 From the tap, order um imperial (or um fino in the north) if you want a regular glass, and uma caneca for half a litre.
 For bottled beer, ask for a mini (20cl) or a garrafa (33cl).